ivancuric/js-perf/README.md

 ## What is performant JS?

 First of all, let's get the following out of the way.
 If you're testing exclusively on your desktop device (you are testing, right?), you're excluding [more than 50%](http://gs.statcounter.com/platform-market-share/desktop-mobile-tablet) of your potential users.
-This trend will only continue to grow, as the emerging market's
+This trend will only continue to grow, as the emerging market's preferred gateway to the web is a sub-100$ Android device.
+The era of the desktop as the

 ![enter image description here](https://i.imgur.com/6XtNnds.png)